10 Side Effects of Using a Breast Pump

-8. There is a Danger of Contamination
+8. Danger of Contamination

-No matter how well you clean and sterilise everything; there are hard-to-reach parts of the pump and valves that can accumulate mould and bacteria.
+No matter how well you clean and sterilise everything, there are hard-to-reach parts of the pump and valves that can accumulate mould and bacteria.
 The bacteria and fungus find the nutrient-rich breast milk an ideal environment to grow and multiply.
-They can contaminate the breast milk and make the baby fall ill.
+They can contaminate breast milk and make the baby fall ill.

-9. Bottle Feeding Causes Baby’s Teeth to Decay
+9. Bottle-Feeding Causes Baby’s Teeth to Decay

-10. It Delays Mother’s Recovery from Childbirth
+10. It Delays the Mother’s Recovery After Childbirth

 Here are a few tips that you can follow to avoid some of the side effects of using breast pumps:

-- Consult Your Doctor: Talk to your doctor before using a breast pump.
+Talk to your doctor before using a breast pump.
 Follow your doctor’s suggestions on breastfeeding.
 She can guide you on how best to maintain adequate levels of breast milk supply while using a breast pump.

-- Breastfeed your Child: Breastfeed your child directly for at least the first six months.
+Breastfeed your child directly for at least the first six months.
 Directly feed the child as much as possible.
 Holding the baby close and feeding her directly increases the hormone oxytocin in your body.
 This hormone is responsible for the let-down effect that causes milk to be released from your body.
 The greater the oxytocin level is in the body, the stronger the let-down effect will be.